 - The service area business, where business reaches the customers

-One of the most common cases are the “pop-up shops” that are fast increasing in number.
+One of the most common cases is the “pop-up shops” that are fast increasing in number.
 These shops have been present for a while now.
-They usually offer consumers with delightful and surprising experiences, which a physical store fails.
+They usually offer consumers delightful and surprising experiences, which a physical store fails.
 These shops allow brands to provide services and sell products, without paying extra operational expenses that are linked to a physical store, made of brick-and-mortar.

 Delving into the problem